laurabejder/masters-project/README.md

 - `state-level-analysis.ipynb`:

 #### The `data` directory
+All the data files that are needed to replicate the analysis in the notebooks.
+The data comes from [Natureserve](https://explorer.natureserve.org/), [US Fish and Wildlife Services](https://www.fws.gov/species/search) and the [National Inventory of Dams](https://nid.sec.usace.army.mil/#/).

 #### The `images` directory
+Images that appear or are related to the article.

 #### The `maps` directory
+The QGIS files for the map of endangered species in the southeast.

 #### The `shapefiles` directory
-This directory contains shapefiles for the geographical distribution of all federally listed endangered and threatened aquatic species that occur primarily in the southeastern region.
+The shapefiles for the geographical distribution of all federally listed endangered and threatened aquatic species that occur primarily in the southeastern region.
 All the files are downloaded from the [US Fish and Wildlife Services website](https://www.fws.gov/species/search).

 #### The `visuals` directory